campanam/BaitsTools/README.md

 ### GUI Mode
 *As of BaitsTools 2.7.4, the executable is now 'baitstoolsgui' rather than 'baitstoolsgui.rb'.*

 Enter the command: `baitstoolsgui`

+Please note that the GUI has only been tested on macOS and may not work well on other operating systems.

 ## Tutorial and Example Data
 A tutorial and example data are available in the example_data subdirectory of the BaitsTools repository.
 The ipyrad.loci file is from the [ipyrad tutorial documentation](https://ipyrad.readthedocs.io/en/latest/tutorial_intro_cli.html) [1].